Rainy day in Kyoto

 I’ll admit it, I keep messing with the water temperature just because it’s fun.

-#kyoto #japan #travel #holiday #samurai #history
+#kyoto #japan #Travel #holiday #samurai #history